Manish9383/AI-Email-Reply-Generator-SpringBoot-Project-/README.md

 Email Reply Generator

-Overview
+📖 Overview
-The Email Reply Generator is a web-based application designed to automate the generation of professional email replies using AI.
-It integrates a Spring Boot backend with the Gemini API for natural language processing, a React frontend for a user-friendly interface, and a Chrome extension for seamless Gmail integration.
-The project aims to save time for users by generating contextually appropriate email responses based on input email content and desired tone.
+The Email Reply Generator is a web-based application that automates the creation of professional email replies using AI.
+It features a Spring Boot backend with Gemini API integration for natural language processing, a React frontend for a user-friendly interface, and a Chrome extension for seamless Gmail integration.
+This project helps users save time by generating contextually appropriate email responses based on input content and desired tone.
-Features
+✨ Features

-AI-Powered Reply Generation: Generate email replies using the Gemini API with customizable tones (e.g., professional, casual).
+AI-Powered Replies: Generate email replies with customizable tones (e.g., professional, casual) using the Gemini API.
-Gmail Integration: A Chrome extension allows users to generate and inject replies directly in Gmail.
+Gmail Integration: Chrome extension to generate and inject replies directly in Gmail.
-User-Friendly Interface: A standalone React web app for reply generation with tone selection.
+User-Friendly UI: Standalone React app for reply generation with tone selection.
-Fast and Scalable Backend: Built with Spring Boot, ensuring response times under 2 seconds.
+Fast Backend: Spring Boot ensures response times under 2 seconds.
 Responsive Design: Styled with Material-UI and Tailwind CSS for cross-browser compatibility.

-Technology Stack
+🛠️ Technology Stack

 Frontend: React, Material-UI, Tailwind CSS, Chrome Extension API
 Backend: Spring Boot, Java, WebClient, Jackson
 AI: Gemini API
-Development Tools: Maven, Vite, npm
+Tools: Maven, Vite, npm

-Installation
+🚀 Installation
 Prerequisites

 Node.js and npm (for React frontend)